 Step 1: Starve the Overgrown Bacteria

-The first step is to remove the foods that feed the bacteria in your small intestine, including sugar, alcohol, and carbohydrates.
-This includes the usual suspects, such as bread, cookies, cake, and cocktails, as well as complex carbohydrates such as whole grains and legumes.
-Ultimately these foods are broken down into sugar in your gut, which feed the bacteria.
+The first step is to remove the foods that feed the bacteria in your small intestine.
+This includes sugar, alcohol, and carbohydrates.
+There are also the usual suspects behind gut-related issues, including bread, cookies, cake, and cocktails, as well as complex carbohydrates such as whole grains and legumes.
+Ultimately, your gut breaks these foods down into sugar, which feed the bacteria.

 Step 2: Attack the Bacteria

-In my clinic I typically use the antibiotics Xifaxan and Neomyacin to attack the bad bacteria, depending on which gas is more dominant.
+In my clinic I typically used the antibiotics Xifaxan and Neomyacin to attack the bad bacteria, depending on which gas is dominant.
 Xifaxan is more effective with hydrogen-dominant SIBO and Neomyacin tends to be more successful with methane-dominant SIBO.
-These antibiotics work exceptionally well to kill the pathogenic bacteria with the least amount of disruption to the good bacteria in your microbiome.
+These antibiotics kill the pathogenic bacteria with the least amount of disruption to the good bacteria in your microbiome.

-If you are treating your SIBO at home, as thousands have done successfully, the protocol is to use Microb Clear™, which is a blend of magnesium caprylate, berberine, and extracts from tribulus, sweet wormwood, grapefruit, barberry, bearberry, and black walnut.
+If you are treating SIBO at home, as thousands have done successfully, the protocol is to use Microb Clear®.
+It is a blend of magnesium caprylate, berberine, and extracts from tribulus, sweet wormwood, barberry, bearberry, and black walnut.
 These ingredients work to kill off the bacteria naturally.

-While they aren’t specific to pathogenic bacteria and can disrupt your good bacteria, they aren’t as harsh as broad spectrum prescription antibiotics, which are like a bomb that wipes out good bacteria and bad bacteria alike.
-Microb Clear™ is much more natural and gentle.
+The ingredients are not specific to pathogenic bacteria, and they can disrupt your good bacteria.
+However, they aren’t as harsh as broad spectrum prescription antibiotics, which are like a bomb that wipes out good and bad bacteria alike.
+Microb Clear® is a natural and gentle way to support your journey to optimal health.
 You can think of its effect more like pruning, rather than a bomb.

 Step 3: Restore Your Good Bacteria

-The final step is to restore the good bacteria in your gut to support a strong immune system and optimal digestion and nutrient absorption.
-However, when it comes to SIBO you want to be particularly careful because certain probiotics can actually add more fuel to the fire.
+The final step is to restore the good bacteria in your gut.
+This will help support a strong immune system, optimal digestion, and nutrient absorption.
+However, when it comes to SIBO you want to be particularly careful.
+Certain probiotics can add fuel to the fire.

 The Problem with Most Probiotics

-When you have an overgrowth of bad bacteria in your small intestine, the bacteria are often of the lactobacillus or bifidobacterium species.
-And since the majority of probiotic supplements out there contain lactobacillus or bifidobacterium, using this type of probiotic is adding to the bacteria in your small intestine and throwing fuel on the fire.
+When you have an overgrowth of bacteria in your small intestine, it is often lactobacillus or bifidobacterium species.
+The majority of probiotic supplements contain these species, so using them adds to the bacteria in your small intestine.

-In fact, one clue that you may have SIBO is that when you take a probiotic containing lactobacillus or bifidobacterium you have an exacerbation of your symptoms such as more gas, bloating, constipation, diarrhea or other digestive symptoms.
+One clue that you may have SIBO is that probiotics containing lactobacillus or bifidobacterium exacerbate your symptoms.